Post-cessation receipts and expenses: post-cessation trade relief

 - a ‘qualifying event’ occurs in relation to a debt owed to the person (see BIM90115).

-In addition, the ‘qualifying payment’ must have been made within seven years of the cessation of the trade.
+In addition, the ‘qualifying payment’ must have been made, or the qualifying event have occurred, within seven years of the cessation of the trade.

 The person who carried on the ceased business must be the same as the person who makes the qualifying payment or the person to whom the qualifying event happens, The personal representatives may, however, make a claim for relief during the period of administration, where the deceased carried on the trade.